 Ring reinforcement for high pressure

-When designing Expansion Joints for high pressure, ring reinforcement is often the best solution.
-By supporting multi-layered Expansion Joint bellows with ring reinforcement, an optimal combination of both pressure integrity and service life is achieved.
+When designing Expansion Joints for high pressure, ring reinforcement is often the solution.
+By supporting multi-layered Expansion Joint bellows with ring reinforcement, an optimum combination of both pressure integrity and service life is achieved.
 The purpose of the rings is to reinforce the bellows against internal pressure.
 By adding moment of inertia to the bellows cross section, this counteracts the bellows ability to blow out or buckle (also called squirm) and enhances its stability and pressure integrity.
 The rings are usually fabricated from stainless steel or other suitable alloy steel products, which are precisely machined to fit into the root between each of the bellows convolutions.
 The rings are applied when forming the convolutions of the bellows.
 The rings can be applied to any type of Expansion Joints and movements (including axial, lateral and angular types and movements).

 Special ring reinforced solutions